Nancy Salbach, BSc, BScPT, MSc, PhD

 Nancy’s clinical research expertise related to stroke rehabilitation includes psychometric evaluation of outcome measures, use of randomized controlled trial methodology to evaluate task-oriented walking training and the application of self-efficacy theory to enhance understanding of physical function.
 Nancy’s knowledge translation research has focused on investigating factors underlying physical therapists’ engagement in evidence-based practice (EBP) to optimize physical recovery after stroke and the development of tools and resources to facilitate the implementation of best practices to promote walking recovery post-stroke, and the rehabilitation of people living with HIV or AIDS.Nancy works closely with the end users of her knowledge translation research so that her study findings will be relevant to the current health care context and likely to promote the transfer of knowledge to clinical practice.

-Nancy’s research is funded by the Canadian Institutes of Health Research and the Ontario Ministry of Health and Long-Term Care.
+Nancy’s research is funded by the Canadian Institutes of Health Research and the Ontario Ministry of Economic Development and Innovation.

 Nancy co-coordinates and teaches within the research module (Units 6 and 8) of the MScPT curriculum.
 She also serves as a faculty advisor for the MScPT research projects.
 Nancy teaches and advises students in the Graduate Department of Rehabilitation Science.